ahwertheim/sample_website/README.md

-This website is a sample website for the **Learn Enough HTLMM to be Dangerous tutorial**
+This website is a sample website for the **Learn Enough HTML to be Dangerous tutorial**